 Great for self defence, fitness, and self-control, it’s actually a very popular and effective martial arts system going back to feudal Japanese martial tradition.
 It is easy to understand and safe.
 It has a fantastic historical background and is an extremely rewarding activity.

 Karate Lessons/Classes In South Wimbledon

 Our Karate classes in South Wimbledon target all kinds of people, usually one of these three: Individuals that wish to learn a new martial art or sports activity which keeps them fit Those who are intent on learning Karate & People who want to develop the ability to defend themselves and increase their confidence in day to day life We can assist men, women and children of every age irrespective of their experience or natural ability.

 Karate practice (South Wimbledon ) – Our Karate Classes in South Wimbledon

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in South Wimbledon .
+We bring these three activities together to bring you a complete Karate tuition experience in South Wimbledon .